rdeits/PyLCM.jl/README.md

 PyLCM provides an interface to the [Lightweight Communications and Marshalling (LCM) library](https://lcm-proj.github.io/) in Julia.
 It wraps the LCM Python interface using [PyCall](https://github.com/stevengj/PyCall.jl), so it will be slower than calling the LCM C-API directly.

+# Installation

+You'll need to install the LCM package (which includes its Python bindings) yourself.
+Instructions can be found here: <https://lcm-proj.github.io/>

 # Usage

 ### Constructing the LCM object: